-While they may not be strictly necessary, quality wire crates indispensable tools, which are almost as valuable as food dishes or leashes are.
+While they may not be strictly necessary, quality wire crates are indispensable tools, which are almost as valuable as food dishes or leashes are.
 They are helpful for a variety of dog-care challenges and will make your life as a puppy parent that much easier.

 We’re discussing the qualities of great wire dog crates and reviewing a few top picks.
-Check out our guide guide on the best wire dog crates below, or continue on reading for more details!
+Check out our guide on the best wire dog crates below, or continue on reading for more details!

 Best Wire Dog Crates: Our Quick Picks

 - Midwest Crates 2-Door.
 [Best For Large Dogs] This 48 inch crate is perfect for big dogs (it comes in several smaller sizes too).
 It includes two doors with slide-bolt latches, plus a free divider and removable tray.

 - Ritchell Mobile Pet Bed.
 [Best Aesthetics] This wire crate features a wooden trim for a more elegant look.
 It also includes lockable wheels so you can easily move the crate around.
 Only downside is that it’s only suitable for small and medium-sized dogs.